agilegardenclub/public-garden/README.md

-# AGC Public Garden Web Page Mockup
+# AGC Public Garden Web Page Example

 ## Goals

 This repository contains code to generate an example Public Garden web page using React and Bootstrap.
-The intended goals of this mockup include:
+The intended goals of this example include:

   * Illustrate the benefits of AGC as a community of practice.
 The page should illustrate how gardeners are helped by being part of a Chapter.
 These benefits include access to the accumulated experience of all chapter members.